-1. To Whom Am I Targeting My Website?
+1. Who Am I Targeting with My Website?

 In our business, so many times we see websites that appear to be attempting to target multiple audiences: prospects, clients, employees and investors… Consequently it’s no wonder that it’s not answering any of them adequately enough.